AlertuLabs/Hooki/docs/guides/microsoft-teams-guide.md

 ## Complete Example

-Here's a more comprehensive example that puts it all together:
+Here's a comprehensive example that puts it all together:

 ```csharp
 using Hooki.MicrosoftTeams.Models;